-- The mandatory <rs:md> child element of <urlset> must have a capability attribute with a value of resourcedump-manifest.
-It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the ZIP package started, and it may have a completed attribute that conveys the datetime at which that process completed. - A mandatory <rs:ln> child element of <urlset> points to the Capability List with the relation type up.
+• The mandatory <rs:md> child element of <urlset> must have a capability attribute with a value of resourcedump-manifest.
+It must also have an at attribute that conveys the datetime at which the process of taking a snapshot of resources for their inclusion in the ZIP package started, and it may have a completed attribute that conveys the datetime at which that process completed.

+ANSI/NISO Z39.99-2017

-- One <url> child element of <urlset> per bitstream.
+- One <url> <url> child element of <urlset> per bitstream.
 This element does not have attributes, but uses child elements to convey information about the bitstream.
-The <url> element has the following child elements: - A mandatory <loc> child element provides the URI that the Source associates with the bitstream. - Optional <lastmod> and <changefreq> child elements with semantics as described in Section 7.

-- Optional <rs:ln> child elements link to related resources as described in Section 7, and detailed in Section 14.
+The <url> <url> child elements to convey information about the bitstream. child elements to convey information about the bitstream. child elements to convey information about the bitstream. child element has the following child elements: child elements to convey information about the bitstream. child element has the following child elements: child elements to convey information about the bitstream. child element has the following child elements: child elements to convey information about the bitstream. child element to convey information about the bitstr - A mandatory <loc> child element provides the URI that the Source associates with the bitstream. - Optional <lastmod> and <changefreq> child elements with semantics as described in Section 7. - o A mandatory <rs:md> child element must have a path attribute to convey the location of the bitstream within the package.
+The value of the attribute is relative to root of the package, and it is expressed with a leading slash (/).
+The use of the type attribute in the <rs:md> element is recommended to help Destinations determine the Media Type of the bitstream.
+The <rs:md> element may further have the attributes hash and length, as described in Section 7. - o Optional child elements link to related resources as described in Section 7, and detailed in 14.